Free at Last

 Of the artist but the subject matter.

-Heam surrounded by the magic of speech.
+He is surrounded by the magic of speech.

-Here I've even felt like a fugitive.
+Here he feels somewhat like a fugitive.

-Whilst Henever thought Hewould cause offence
+Whilst he never thought he would cause offence

 The warm climate invites indiscretions.

-The Latin world is a luscious hostess,
+The Latin spirit is a gregarious host,

-With simple pleasures that lull the mind,
+With pleasant feelings that lull the mind,

-Like a slow parade in moving shadows
+Like a slow parade of moving shadows

-Of permissive dealings between elfins,
+In permissive dealings between elfins,

 Taught early to be sweet children of God